Doctor of Nursing Practice (D.N.P.)

 Prerequisite: Majors only.
 Forty-five hours applied practicum arranged.
 Analyzes the structure and organization of health care delivery systems including population-based, acute and ambulatory health care.
 The roles of the DNP in organizational and systems policy are addressed.

 NURS 690 Advanced Professional Role (2)

 Prerequisite: Majors only.
 Advanced clinical role development is examined from several perspectives.

 NURS 700 Advanced Nursing Theory (3)

-Prerequisites: Majors only.
+Prerequisites: Majors only or consent of instructor.
 The focus of this course is nursing knowledge development and the underpinnings of nursing science, practice and education.

-The Capstone project reflects synthesis and application of evidence-based practice in advanced nursing practice and health care.
-The course facilitates the development of the Capstone and launches the project.
+Prerequisites: Majors only.
+The capstone project reflects the synthesis and application of evidence based practice in advanced nursing practice and health care.

-The Capstone project reflects synthesis and application of evidence-based practice in advanced nursing practice and health care.
+Prerequisites: Majors only.
+The capstone project reflects the synthesis and application of evidence based practice in advanced nursing practice and health care.
 The Capstone project must be approved by and defended to the capstone committee.
-Repeatable, take total of 4 credits.
+Repeatable, maximum of 4 credits.